Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Abstract

 \section{Abstract}

-The first part of this paper is devoted to the decision-theoretic analysis of random-design linear prediction.
-It is known from \cite{tsybakov2003optimal} that, under boundedness constraints on the response (and thus on regression coefficients), the minimax excess risk scales, up to constants, as $\sigma^2 d / n$ in dimension $d$ with $n$ samples and noise $\sigma^2$.
-Here, we study the expected excess risk with respect to the full linear class.
-We show that the ordinary least squares estimator is exactly minimax optimal in the well-specified case for every distribution of covariates.
-Further, we express the minimax risk in terms of the distribution of \emph{statistical leverage scores} of individual samples.
-We deduce a precise minimax lower bound of $\sigma^2d/(n-d+1)$ for general covariate distribution, which nearly matches the risk for Gaussian design.
-We then obtain nonasymptotic upper bounds on the minimax risk for covariates that satisfy a ``small ball''-type regularity condition, which scale as $(1+o(1))\sigma^2d/n$ as $d=o(n)$, both in the well-specified and misspecified cases.
+We consider random-design linear prediction and related questions on the lower tail of random matrices.
+It is known that, under boundedness constraints, the minimax risk is of order $d/n$ in dimension $d$ with $n$ samples.
+Here, we study the minimax expected excess risk over the full linear class, depending on the distribution of covariates.
+First, the least squares estimator is exactly minimax optimal in the well-specified case, for every distribution of covariates.
+We express the minimax risk in terms of the distribution of statistical leverage scores of individual samples, and deduce a minimax lower bound of $d/(n-d+1)$ for any covariate distribution, nearly matching the risk for Gaussian design.
+We then obtain sharp nonasymptotic upper bounds for covariates that satisfy a ``small ball''-type regularity condition in both well-specified and misspecified cases.

-Our main technical contribution is the study of the lower tail of the smallest singular value of empirical covariance matrices around $0$.
+Our main technical contribution is the study of the lower tail of the smallest singular value of empirical covariance matrices at small values.
 We establish a lower bound on this lower tail, valid for any distribution in dimension $d \geq 2$, together with a matching upper bound under a necessary regularity condition.
-Our proof relies on the PAC-Bayesian technique for controlling empirical processes, and extends an analysis of \cite{oliveira2016covariance} devoted to a different part of the lower tail.
-Equivalently, our upper bound shows that the operator norm of the inverse sample covariance matrix has bounded $L^q$ norm up to $q \asymp n$, and our lower bound implies that this exponent is unimprovable.
-Finally, we show that the regularity condition naturally holds for independent coordinates.
+Our proof relies on the PAC-Bayes technique for controlling empirical processes, and extends an analysis of Oliveira devoted to a different part of the lower tail.